-Datacenter proxies are fast and cheap.
+Datacenter proxies are fast.
 Residential proxies are hard to detect.
 The right choice depends entirely on your target.
-This guide compares them on IP source, speed, cost and detectability, shows when to reach for each, and explains why Proxy Rotator gives you both in one plan from $24.95/mo.
+This guide compares them on IP source, speed and detectability, shows when to reach for each, and explains why Proxy Rotator gives you both in one plan at one price from $24.95/mo.

 Both types, one plan New IP per request From $24.95/mo